A potential customer receives her first eye exam.

 Once your order reaches customs you will be notified by a customs official to pick up your order at a specified location within the designated port city.
 In order to clear customs you will be required to pay a customs fee, which is typically assigned based on the invoice value.
 Customs fees vary from country to country, but generally range between 15% and 30% of the invoice.

 Sort: So you’ve received your glasses.
 Now, you should reconcile your order with the commercial invoice to be certain that everything is consistent.
 In addition, please check the products to make sure there are no defects.
-VisionSpring’s glasses go through rigorous quality control by a third party and come with a warranty.
-Once you have double-checked that you received what you ordered, provide payment according to the VisionSpring invoice.
+VisionSpring’s glasses go through rigorous quality control by a third party and come with a one year replacement warranty.
+Once you have double-checked that you received what you ordered, please make a payment for the balance of your VisionSpring invoice.

 Is this your first time selling glasses and are unsure what price to sell them at?
 Don’t worry.
 After years of experience in various geographies, we have found that in order to appropriately price glasses, partners need to first identify their target demographic.
-After you have a general understanding how much your customers make, we recommend pricing the glasses roughly 3x the daily wage.
+We recommend gaining an understanding of your target demographic’s average daily wage and pricing your glasses between 1 and 3 times that number, depending on price sensitivity and cultural norms.

 If this isn’t the first time you’re selling eyeglasses, you probably know the sales process.
 If you’d like a refresher, or if this is your first time we’ve developed a straightforward process that will enable you to conduct easy-to-learn vision screenings and sell glasses, which will benefit you and the person in need.
 With this screening protocol, you will be able to provide the majority of those age 35 or older with a simple pair of near-vision glasses to restore their clear vision whereas others may require eyeglasses that protect from sun and dust exposure.
 However, neither type of aforementioned eyeglasses can help correct problems with distance vision nor more advanced vision issues.
 For these other vision problems, the customer should be referred to a nearby doctor or clinic.